Javeria-3/Parallel-Distributed-Computing-PDC-Tasks-/README.md

 # Parallel-Distributed-Computing-PDC-Tasks-
-All the tasks assigned during classes
+All the tasks assigned during classes will be uploaded here.